tahadumanli/Global-Mental-Health-and-Economic-Inequality/README.md

 -   p ≪ 0.001

-**Finding:**\
-A statistically significant but very weak positive correlation.\
-Higher GDP does not meaningfully predict depression prevalence.
+**Desicion**
+Since the p-value is smaller than 0.05, we reject the null hypothesis.

+**Conclusion:**\
+There is a statistically significant but very weak positive relationship between GDP per capita and depression prevalence.
+Although higher GDP is associated with slightly higher depression rates, the effect size is minimal, indicating that GDP per capita does not meaningfully predict depression prevalence on its own.
 * * * * *

 ### **H2 --- Correlation Between Gini Index (Dataset 1) and Depression**

+**Null Hypothesis (H₀):** There is no statistically significant relationship between the Gini Index and depression prevalence.

+**Alternative Hypothesis (H₁):** There is a statistically significant relationship between the Gini Index and depression prevalence.

 **Test:** Pearson correlation